 The house will be ready for you on arrival.
 The kitchen is well stocked with pots and pans and an army of implements as well as an induction cooker with a double oven, microwave, dish washer, clothes washer and drier.
 We provide kitchen essentials such as salt, pepper, cooking oil, herbs (dried, and fresh from the garden), washing up liquid, dishwasher tablets and bin liners etc. We ask our visitors to bring loo rolls and to purchase kindling for the fire.

 You can see additional pictures here: Butley Gallery

 We have had a wonderful week at the cottage.
 The layout worked brilliantly for us.
 Grandparents occupied the newer part of the house and the rest of the family in the older part.
+The cottage is extremely well equipped and gardens were gorgeous in the spring.
 Highlights for us were the wood burning stove, the pond and gardens and variety of bird life.
 We have fallen in love with this area and hope to be back.
 Genna, Easter 2022

 We have had a wonderful long weekend in this homely cottage.
 Butley has been a great base for us to explore this very interesting part of Suffolk.
 We would love to return and see the wild flower meadow in bloom!
 October 2021